This post may contain affiliate links, please read my Disclosure policy.

 What to Write About on your Money Making Blog

-What to write about to make money with a blog?
-To help you decide on a topic, first you need to decide is the Blog for business or for a hobby?
+To help you decide on a topic, first you need to decide if the Blog is for business or for a hobby?

 This is important because depending on the topic, your monetization strategies will be different.
 Banner ads, affiliate sales, digital products are some of the ways to make money with a blog.

 Start making a list of ideas, themes, sub-themes, audiences you want to reach.
 It is normal to be a little bit anxious about this whole process.
 However, making a blog is something that anyone can do, no matter your age.

 If you write about a topic that interest you, it will keep you writing for a long time.
 This in turns will help you grow your blog with content over the years.

 Here is a list of top blog topic ideas